ThreatScope Mobile XTM - Using Standard Views

 Enables editing of the parameters of the Custom View.

-After editing you’ll be able to update the current Custom Threat View or save it as a new view.
+After editing, you’ll be able to update the current Custom Threat View by saving it.

 You can also lock the Custom View to disable editing.